IoTone/BlockchainInABox/concepts/microenergyservice/web-api/README.md

 - curl -X GET https://APP_ID.execute-api.us-west-2.amazonaws.com/latest/greet?name=Bilbo

+Sending use of lighting

+-  curl -X POST -d use=1 https://APP_ID.execute-api.us-west-2.amazonaws.com/latest/use

 ## Performance

 Ideally the lambda package is as small as possible.
 We've added a large-ish library and that may affect the initial cold start time.